Analogical proportions: Conclusion

 \section{Conclusion}

-This paper contributed to the foundations of artificial general intelligence by introducing from first principles an abstract algebraic framework of analogical proportions in the general setting of universal algebra.
+This paper introduced from first principles an abstract algebraic framework of analogical proportions in the general setting of universal algebra.
 This enabled us to compare mathematical objects possibly across different domains in a uniform way which is crucial for AI-systems.
-We showed that analogical proportions are compatible with functional dependencies (\prettyref{thm:atct}), which is desirable.
-We further discussed \citeS{Lepage03} axioms and argued why we agree with determinism and reflexivity, while in general we disagree with his symmetry, central permutation, strong reflexivity, and strong determinism axioms (\prettyref{thm:Lepage03}).
-We then compared our framework with two prominent and recently introduced frameworks of analogical proportions from the literature, namely \citeS{Stroppa06} and \citeS{Miclet08}, within the concrete domains of sets and numbers, and in each case we either disagreed with the notion from the literature justified by some plausible counter-example or we showed that our model yields strictly more reasonable solutions, which provides evidence for its applicability.
-In a broader sense, this paper is a first step towards a theory of analogical reasoning and learning systems with potential applications to fundamental AI-problems like commonsense reasoning and computational learning and creativity.
+It turned out that our notion of analogical proportions has appealing mathematical properties.
+We showed that analogical proportions are compatible with injective functional transformations (\prettyref{thm:FPT}) and structure-preserving mappings (\prettyref{thm:FIT}) as desired.
+We further discussed \citeS{Lepage03} axioms and argued why in general we disagree with all of his axioms except for symmetry, while we agree with four axioms added in this paper, namely inner symmetry, inner reflexivity, reflexivity, and determinism (\prettyref{thm:axioms}).
+Moreover, it turned out that analogical proportions are non-monotonic in nature, which may have interesting connections to non-monotonic reasoning.
+We then compared our framework with two recently introduced frameworks of analogical proportions from the literature \cite{Miclet08,Stroppa06} within the concrete domains of sets and numbers, and in each case we either disagreed with the notion from the literature justified by some counter-example or we showed that our model yields strictly more justifiable solutions.
+Finally, we showed that our model has a natural logical interpretation in terms of model-theoretic types.
+This provides evidence for its applicability.
+In a broader sense, this paper is a first step towards a theory of analogical reasoning and learning systems with potential applications to fundamental AI-problems like common sense reasoning and computational learning and creativity.